llobato/docs/docs/other/install-gwms-frontend.md

 the certificate as explained in the [proxy configuration section](#proxy-configuration).

-**You must give the Factory operations team the DN of this proxy when you initially setup the frontend and each time the DN changes**.
+**You must give the Factory operations team the DN of this proxy when you initially setup the Frontend and each time the DN changes**.

 #### Pilot proxies

-This proxy is used by the factory to submit the GlideinWMS pilot jobs.
+These proxies are used by the Factory to submit the GlideinWMS pilot jobs.
-Therefore, they must be authorized to access to the CEs (factory entry points) where jobs are submitted.
-There is no need to notify the Factory operation about the DN of this proxy (neither at the initial registration nor for subsequent changes).
-This second proxy has no special requirement or controls added by the factory but will probably require VO attributes because of the CEs: if you are able to use this proxy to submit jobs to the CEs where the Factory runs GlideinWMS pilots for you, then the proxy is OK.
-You can test your proxy using `globusrun` or HTCondor-G
+Therefore, they must be authorized to access to the CEs (Factory entry points) where jobs are submitted.
+There is no need to notify the Factory operation about the DN of these proxies (neither at the initial registration nor for subsequent changes).
+These additional proxies have no special requirements or controls added by the Factory but will probably require VO attributes because of the CEs: if you are able to use one of these proxies to submit jobs to the corresponding CEs where the Factory runs GlideinWMS pilots for you, then the proxies are OK.
+You can test each of your proxies using `globusrun` or HTCondor-G.

-To check the important information about a pem certificate you can use: `openssl x509 -in /etc/grid-security/hostcert.pem -subject -issuer -dates -noout`.
-You will need that to find out information for the configuration files and the request to the GlideinWMS factory.
+To check the important information about a PEM certificate you can use: `openssl x509 -in /etc/grid-security/hostcert.pem -subject -issuer -dates -noout`.
+You will need that to find out information for the configuration files and the request to the GlideinWMS Factory.

 ### OSG Factory access